sliitsesc/exhibition-navigation-app/README.markdown

 ## 📬 Contact

-For questions or feedback, reach out to the team via GitHub Issues or contact the project maintainers at sliitsesc@example.com.
+For questions or feedback, reach out to the team via GitHub Issues or contact the project maintainers

 ---